joshbeckman/andjosh.github.io/_lists/learning-lists.md

 </style>

 - Usage of metric scales in everyday life _Celcius makes so much sense_
-- How to use a mouse left-handed
 - Lisp
 - Media playback in Swift
 - Graphing optimization in Swift
-- Spanish _more like aided remembering_
 - Rust
 - Guitar